TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-31-how-monolithic-repository-in-open-source-saved-my-lazyness.md

 On the other hand, monorepo testing is also important.
 When Nette [was split from monorepo to manyrepo only](https://phpfashion.com/prave-jsem-smazal-nette-framework), all tests were passing packages were standalone.
 But in combination some of them didn't.

-This not issue of the code itself, but of the testing architecture.
+This is not issue of the code itself, but of the testing architecture.

 ### 4. The Burnout is Much More Harder

-When maintaining 15 own packages, [ApiGen](https://github.com/Apigen) and co-maintaining few more repositories, I spend a lot of time by package management and not coding.
-It's was not fun and I contributed less and less.
+When maintaining 15 own packages, [ApiGen](https://github.com/Apigen) and co-maintaining few more repositories, I spent a lot of time by package management and not coding.
+It wasn't fun and I contributed less and less.

 Many packages like [Doctrine](http://github.com/doctrine) or [Kdyby](https://github.com/Kdyby) are slowing down in evolution because of this.